AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 * Initialization of package state can depend on other packages

-  - This dependency needs to be specified in aspect :code:`Initializes`
+  - This dependency needs to be specified in aspect :ada:`Initializes`
   - If no such aspect, :toolname:`GNATprove` also generates these dependencies
-  - Similar to the :code:`Depends` aspect for the package elaboration
+  - Similar to the :ada:`Depends` aspect for the package elaboration

 .. code:: Ada